-\ Note that the capital costs developed are for comparative purposes only
+^{} Note that the capital costs developed are for comparative purposes only

-Operating and maintenance costs have also been higher frequency services are required to meet developed for BRT at a cost of €35m per annum.
-BRT is demand, thus requiring many more vehicles and the most expensive option to operate on the basis that drivers.
+Operating and maintenance costs have also been higher frequency services are required to meet the most expensive option to operate on the basis that drivers.
 These costs are summarised in Table 9.5.